roadsnail/Pi-ve/README.md

 See official install guide here https://nodered.org/docs/getting-started/raspberrypi .
 Login as user Pi and in home directory run the command on the guide page.
 This will take some time on the Raspberry Pi Zero.

 ####Zigbee2mqtt
-Official installation guide at https://www.zigbee2mqtt.io/getting_started/running_zigbee2mqtt.html .
-Note that in Step 2 of the guide - Installing - instructions to install Node.js may be ignored as this will have been installed earlier in the node-RED install.
+Follow the Official installation guide at https://www.zigbee2mqtt.io/getting_started/running_zigbee2mqtt.html AFTER reading the next two tips:-

+1. Step 2 of the guide - Installing - instructions to
+install Node.js may be ignored as this will have been installed earlier in the node-RED install.

+2. Also in section 5 of the official guide, the instruction that refers to installation of Zigbee2MQTT on a Pi 1 or Zero and modification of
+ExecStart should be ignored

 Installation of Zigbee2mqtt will take a few minutes, with many warnings thrown up.
 Don't panic, these may be ignored.

-The installation guide should allow the Zigbee2MQTT software to start correctly, however in addition to the configuration settings given in the official guide, please take note of the additional configuration notes below.
+The installation guide should allow the Zigbee2MQTT software to start correctly, however in addition to the configuration settings given in the official guide, please take note of the additional configuration notes in the software configuration section [below.](https://github.com/roadsnail/Pi-ve/blob/main/README.md#pi-ve-software-configuration)

 ---
 ## Pi-ve software configuration